 Magnetic trapping may also contribute to restricting the size of the 5 GHz source.
 The magnetic field strength of our model is $B_1 = 870$ G at the footpoints of the loop and $B_0 = 280$ G at the loop top thus the mirror ratio is about 3.
-Consequently, the loss cone angle is $\alpha_0 = \arcsin(B_0/B_1)^{1/2} \approx 35^\circ$.
+Consequently, the loss cone angle is $\alpha_0 =$ $\arcsin (B_0/B_1)^{1/2} \approx 35^\circ$ .
 Electrons with pitch angles higher than 35° are trapped in the magnetic loop and mirror back and forth between the same magnetic field strength levels at both ends of the flux tube.
-If the loop is asymmetric, this effect prevents trapping of electrons at the part of the loop which is confined by the footpoint with the strongest field and the height where the field is equal to the field strength of the other footpoint.
-In this case, the 15 GHz emission comes from a subset of electrons which are in the loss cone and therefore can reach the footpoint area.
-Independent evidence for this scenario has been provided by Lee, Gary, & Shibasaki (1999) who studied two other flares observed with OVRO.
+If the loop is asymmetric, this effect prevents trapping of electrons at the part of the loop that is confined by the footpoint with the strongest field and the height where the field is equal to the field strength of the other footpoint.
+In this case, the 15 GHz emission comes from a subset of electrons that are in the loss cone and therefore can reach the footpoint area.
+Independent evidence for this scenario has been provided by Lee, Gary, & Shibasaki (2000), who studied two other flares observed with OVRO.

 Our modeling also provides important constraints on the magnetic field geometry.
-The fact that we obtained a match to the observed morphology with our model loop at N50E50 while the real location of the flare was N20E50 suggests that the loop was tilted about 30° with respect to the local vertical.
-This indirect result appears more reliable than the 65° tilt that we found using the formulas by Loughhead, Wang, & Blows (1983) .
-It is also interesting that both the thickness of the loop and its transverse dimension are small compared to the footpoint separation.
+The fact that we obtained a match to the observed morphology with our model loop at N50°, $E50^{\circ}$ while the real location of the flare was N20°, $E50^{\circ}$ suggests that the loop was tilted about $30^{\circ}$ with respect to the local vertical.
+This indirect result appears more reliable than the 65° tilt that we found using the formulas by Loughhead, Wang, & Blows (1983).
+It is also interesting that both the thickness of the loop and its transverse dimension are small compared with the footpoint separation.
 We ended up with such small values because our scope was to reproduce the VLA morphology as well as the fluxes.
-Thicker loops can also give satisfactory morphologies at 5 and 15 GHz (provided that we change the other free parameters appropriately) but the resulting fluxes are not consistent with the OVRO values.
+Thicker loops can also give satisfactory morphologies at 5 and 15 GHz (provided that we change the other free parameters appropriately), but the resulting fluxes are not consistent with the OVRO values.
 Of course these small dimensions are below the VLA spatial resolution.
-The same is also true of the fine structure of the 5 GHz model emission which was washed out after the convolution with the VLA beam.
+The same is also true of the fine structure of the 5 GHz model emission, which was washed out after the convolution with the VLA beam.

-We note that the density of energetic electrons of our model was relatively high and only 25-40 times lower than usual electron densities of the ambient thermal plasma in coronal loops (e.g. see, Kano, & Tsuneta, 1995, 1996; Aschwanden et al. 1999).
-However, Aschwanden & Benz (1997) found that the thermal electron density in 44 soft X-ray flaring loops was $0.2 - 2.5 \times 10^{11}$ cm-3, i.e. a factor of about 1700 higher than the density of nonthermal electrons of our model.
+We note that the density of energetic electrons of our model was relatively high and only 25-40 times lower than usual electron densities of the ambient thermal plasma in coronal loops (see, e.g., Kano & Tsuneta 1995, 1996; Aschwanden et al. 1999).
+However, Aschwanden & Benz (1997) found that the thermal electron density in 44 soft X-ray flaring loops was $(0.2-2.5) \times 10^{11}$ cm-3, that is, a factor of about 1700 higher than the density of nonthermal electrons of our model.
 This high density was necessary to make the 5 GHz emission optically thick because the loop needed to be thin in order not to have very large fluxes at 5 GHz.
-The resulting loop is very thin (~ 1.4") compared to its height (~ 25"); however, a thicker loop does not produce a match to the VLA observations at both 5 and 15 GHz, or to the spectrum observed by OVRO.
-A loop as thin as the one of the best fit model is needed in order to reproduce the entire observational dataset.
-The relatively high density suggests that both the acceleration process and trapping of energetic electrons were efficient in this flaring loop.
-Furthermore, the absence of electrons above 210 keV is necessary to explain why no emission was observed from loop top at 15 GHz.
+The resulting loop is very thin ( $\sim 1$ ".4) compared with its height $(\sim 25'')$ ; however, a thicker loop does not produce a match to the VLA observations at both 5 and 15 GHz or to the spectrum observed by OVRO.
+A loop as thin as the one of the best-fit model is needed in order to reproduce the entire observational data set.
+The relatively high density suggests